 Do remember that when you exercise in pregnancy you should be able to hold a conversation with someone at the same time.
 If you can’t, you might be doing too much.
 Oh, and if your most strenuous activity pre-pregnancy was lifting the remote control, go in gently with exercise in pregnancy too.

-Here’s how to do it safely and responsibly, even if you’re self-isolating.
+Here’s how to do it safely and responsibly, even if you’re self-isolating or social distancing.

 Head out on a walk in the fresh air